National Gallery of Art Archives

 - Papers of directors, curators, and others relating to the National Gallery of Art

-The National Gallery of Art established its oral history program in 1987 to record the recollections and insights of participants and observers of the Gallery’s past.
-Interviews range from in-depth life histories recorded in several sessions to shorter interviews relating to a single significant aspect of an individual’s career or a single phase of the history of the National Gallery of Art.
-Interviewees include:
+The National Gallery of Art established its oral history program in 1987 under the direction of the archives in preperation for its 50th anniversary celebration and at a time of workplace generational change.
+Since then, interviews have been conducted with trustees and donors, former exectutive officers, retired curatorial and administrative staff, architects and others associated with design and construction of the West and East Buildings, and close observers of the National Gallery over time.
+Interviews range from in-depth life histories recorded in several sessions to shorter conversations relating to a significiant aspect of an individual's career or a single phase of the history of the institution.

 Subject reference files, chronologies, and related factual information about the National Gallery of Art and the development of its collections also are available in the archives.